PeltzLab-Stanford/mMap/README.md

 # Introduction

-    Computational tool the prioritizing the genetic candidates based on the protein functional and genomic regulatory features
+   Python implementation of Mouse Genotype to Phenotype mapping method for the prioritizing the genetic candidates based on the protein functional and genomic regulatory features

 # Use